DanielDxD/utilities/README.md

 	$tool->redirect('https://github.com'); // Redirects the user to the address contained in the string

 	$tool->open('https://github.com'); // Opens a new window at the indicated address

+	// You can use the methods of the Tools class without instantiating the class Tools::alert("Hello World!");
 ~~~

 ### Data